 The application for online teaching, because it is not an assistantship, is processed through Penn State’s “Electronic Jobs Management System” (EJMS).
-By Wednesday, January 11, we will be sending out the link (via the grad list serv) necessary to uploading your application materials to EJMS for these summer teaching appointments.
+We will be sending out the link (via the grad list serv) necessary to uploading your application materials to EJMS for these summer teaching appointments.
 We are not allowed to process these applications with materials not submitted through EJMS, so please use EJMS once that link is made public in order to submit your application materials.

 The Department of Women’s, Gender, and Sexuality Studies provides several awards to dual-title students to support their research efforts and recognize their accomplishments in teaching and research.